madebykind/madebykind-v3/content/work/plan-vivo.md

   - brand
   - digital
 related_work:
+  - work/rewilding-britain
   - work/unesco
-  - work/chapter

 # Content
-heading: "Supporting community-led climate action"
+heading: "Supporting community-led climate&nbsp;action"
 preheading: Brand identity and website for a high-integrity environmental charity.
 intro: "<p>Plan Vivo is an environmental charity championing high-integrity, community-led climate and nature projects around the world.
 We partnered with them to create a new brand identity, website and digital hub that clearly communicates their values, builds trust in their approach, and supports a growing global membership.</p>"
 why: